reginash99/Rescue-mate/README.md

 HOST="HOST_PLACEHOLDER"<br>
 PORT="PORT_PLACEHOLDER"

-Usually, in postgresql the default port is 5432 and the default user is postgres.
+Usually, in postgresql the default port is 5432 and the default user is postgres. <br>
 Important is that the port is not listening to other running processes.

 to read the .env file, the following package has to be installed: